DealBooster-ai/dealbooster-a2f-demo/README.md

 ### Open Audio2Face scene
 1. Open Omniverse Launcher
 2. Run Audio2Face application
-3. In the content section, navigate to this folder and open AvatarStreaming.usd
+3. In the content section, navigate to ./3DScene folder and open AvatarStreaming.usd
+4. Once the scene is loaded, press play button to run the animation

 ### Launch the python app
 1. Open PowerShell